 Option 2: Drop off you kayak/board at Cove Island on Friday and return Saturday morning and park your car.
 If you don’t have a Stamford beach parking permit, you will need to pay $25 cash to the parking attendant to park your car for the day (or risk and $80 ticket).
 Regular transportation will be provided to bring paddlers and equipment back to Cove Island from Boccuzzi Park.

 Option 1: Same recommendation as #1 above: get dropped off at Weed Beach on Saturday morning with your kayak/board and get picked up at the finish at Boccuzzi Park.

 Option 2: Park your car at Weed Beach on Saturday.
 If you don’t have a Darien beach parking permit, you will need to pay $45 cash to the parking attendant to park your car for the day.
-Throughout the beach party at Boccuzzi Park, we will be transporting paddlers and kayaks/boards back to Weed Beach.
+Regular transportation will be provided to bring paddlers and equipment back to Weed Beach from Boccuzzi Park.